Fans Threaten To Protest ‘Teen Mom 2’ If New Cast Member Added Next Season

 — The Ashley (@TheAshleysRR) March 22, 2017

 All opinions aside, viewers also had plenty to say about why MTV would bring another cast member to the show.
-Some speculated it’s the channel’s way of ‘punishing’ the current cast for complaining about how their segments are edited, while others suggested it’s because one of the original Teen Mom 2 girls is leaving.
+Some speculated it’s the channel’s way of “punishing” the current cast for complaining about how their segments are edited, while others suggested it’s because one of the original Teen Mom 2 girls is leaving.

 “I feel like this is @MTV’s way of punishing the current girls for complaining about editing & limiting what is filmed so much!”